-The expectation property also implies the conditions under which an outcome x can be identified with the distribution e_x distributions p, q and r are at the point of choice t = 0 and not at a later date.
+The expectation property also implies the conditions under which an outcome x can be identified with the distribution e_x

+Suppose that the decision maker does not care about the resolution time τ and evaluates outcomes as if certain so that we can omit the subscript 0 to indicate that distributions p, q and r are at the point of choice t = 0 and not at a later date.
 However, even if this is the case, there is still an important difference between EUT and the simple temporal framework.
 This difference concerns the definition of a choice.